Welcome to the website of

 Many a south coast holiday is remembered by the queues required to cross the Clyde River at Nelligen or Batemans Bay.
 The first hand rowed ferry was established in 1871; the last ferry was a power-driven rope-operated unit with a deck capacity to hold twenty eight average sized vehicles.
 When the iconic Batemans Bay bridge opened on the 21st November, 1956, the ferry that year had made 50,149 trips and carried a total of 233,073 vehicles.
 Was one of them yours?
 We welcome any photos/stories to enhance our archives.

-Some extracts from
+Some extracts from our Visitors Books:

 24/02/21 - Hilary - "Excellent!!
 Great to see such a good indigenous section."